 Currently, Medicare does not offer any significant dental coverage, which leaves many people in a bind.
 In these cases, a discount dental plan can fill in the gaps left by Medicare’s lack of dental coverage.
 For example, with a Careington 500 Series plan, you can get discounts on all your preventive treatment and more advanced procedures with no limit to how many times you get them.
 This plan is the most affordable one on the market with more than 8 million members nationwide.
 To learn more about the plan, click here.

 Some dentists generously open their offices for a day or two of free dental work for the community, like the event “Dentistry from the Heart” hosted by a Florida practice.
-Learn more about Dentistry from the Heart by clicking the link.

 Dental work can be expensive, especially for retirees who no longer have a steady income.
 However, the cost of waiting could end up much higher than the cost of seeing the dentist at the first sign of a problem.